Hazlebadge: Local bodies

 Because of its small population, Hazlebadge is managed at the first level of public administration via parish meetings, and there is no parish council.

 At district level, the wider area is overseen by Derbyshire Dales district council, and because of its inclusion within a national park, the Peak District Park Authority.
 Derbyshire County Council provides the highest level strategic services locally.

 Landmarks

 Listed buildings

-There are four listed buildings within the parish, all at Grade II designation and agricultural related, except for Hazlebadge Hall dating from 1549 which is at the higher designation of Grade II*.
+There are four listed buildings within the parish, all at Grade II designation and agriculture-related, except for Hazlebadge Hall dating from 1549 which is at the higher designation of Grade II*.

 Local monuments

 The wider region is known for a range of historical artefacts, and Hazlebadge has a number of prehistoric and Roman locations spread throughout the parish.

 There are two scheduled monuments recorded in Hazlebadge: